Trouble looms for Senate GOP despite recruiting wins

 In addition, operatives believe that Blake Masters might launch a second bid in as many cycles for the Senate if Lake forgoes a run of her own.
 Masters, who had Trump’s endorsement in the state’s GOP Senate primary in 2022, went on to lose the general election to Sen. Mark Kelly (D) by 5 points.

-“People are just like fucking desperate, especially the business community.
+“People are just like f—ing desperate, especially the business community.
 They’re desperate for a normal person, and they’re not going to get it,” the Arizona-based operative added.

 All is by no means lost on the recruiting end for Republicans, however.